jagritipremchandani/BBMP-Voter-Behavior-Analysis/README.md

 revote
 Binary variable indicating whether a respondent would vote for the same corporator again.
 Independent Variables-
-performance_index
+performance_index:
-Composite index measuring perceived councillor performance across multiple public service areas. trust_num
+Composite index measuring perceived councillor performance across multiple public service areas.

+trust_num:
-Numeric representation of perceived trustworthiness of the councillor. corrupt_num
+Numeric representation of perceived trustworthiness of the councillor.

+corrupt_num:
-Numeric representation of perceived corruption level. party_preference
+Numeric representation of perceived corruption level.

+party_preference:
 Party the respondent is most likely to vote for.

 Control Variables-
-age
-gender
-education_qualification
+age,
+gender,
+education_qualification.

 Methodology:

 The analysis follows these steps:
-Data Cleaning
+#Data Cleaning
-Standardizing column names
+#Standardizing column names
-Handling missing values
+#Handling missing values
-Converting categorical variables into factors
+#Converting categorical variables into factors
-Feature Engineering
+#Feature Engineering
-Constructing performance_index
+#Constructing performance_index
-Converting trust and corruption ratings into numeric variables
+#Converting trust and corruption ratings into numeric variables

-Modeling:

-Logistic regression to estimate probability of re-voting The logistic regression model estimates:
-Copy code

-revote ~ performance_index + trust_num + corrupt_num + age + gender + education
-Results
+Model Summary

+Three logistic regression models were estimated to understand the determinants of the outcome, with increasing levels of complexity and controls.
+Model 1: Baseline Model

+The first model includes core perceptual variables:

+Performance perception (performance_index)

+Trust (trust_num)

+Corruption perception (corrupt_num)

+Purpose:
-The model estimates the relationship between perceived councillor performance and the likelihood of re-voting.
+To establish the direct relationship between key political perceptions and the outcome.

+Key Insight:
+Trust emerges as the strongest predictor, while performance shows a weak positive association.
+Corruption does not have a significant effect.

+Model 2: Demographic Controls Added

+The second model extends Model 1 by including:

+Age groups

+Gender

+Education

+Purpose:
+To control for individual demographic characteristics and test whether the effects observed in Model 1 persist.

+Key Insight:
+The effect of trust remains strong and significant even after adding controls, indicating robustness.
+Demographic variables do not show significant influence.

+Model 3: Full Model with Political Preferences

+The final model includes:

+All variables from Model 2

+Party preference categories

+Purpose:
+To account for political alignment and examine whether party preference explains variation in the outcome.

+Key Insight:
+While model fit improves, the inclusion of party preference introduces estimation issues (complete/quasi-complete separation) due to sparse categories.
+As a result, coefficients for many party categories are unstable and not interpretable.

+Overall Conclusion

+Across all three models, trust consistently emerges as the only robust and statistically significant predictor of the outcome.

+Adding demographic and political variables does not meaningfully change this relationship, though the full model is affected by data limitations such as missing values and category sparsity

 Key insights include:

-Voter perceptions of governance performance influence re-election support.
+#Voter perceptions of governance performance influence re-election support.
-Trust and corruption perceptions also play a role in voter decisions.
+#Trust and corruption perceptions also play a role in voter decisions.
-Demographic factors such as age and education can affect voting intentions.
+#Demographic factors such as age and education can affect voting intentions.
-These findings illustrate how subjective perceptions of governance translate into electoral behaviour.
+#These findings illustrate how subjective perceptions of governance translate into electoral behaviour.

 Outputs:

 The repository includes: